Bradley Thomas (athlete): Paralympic career

 The Paralympic Games became official in 1960, in Rome.
-The Games consisted of 400 athletes from 23 different countries and since these games, the Paralympics has taken place every 4 years, similarly to the Olympics.
+The Games consisted of 400 athletes from 23 countries and since these games, the Paralympics has taken place every 4 years, similarly to the Olympics.

 Thomas' Paralympic career became official, with his debut at the 1988 Seoul Paralympic Games and he competed in many different classification events as Paralympic athletes compete against other classes with similar disabilities.
 Thomas' classification fell into the T44 (classification), as classified by the International Paralympic Committee, which is athletes with mild limb loss, muscle weakness or restrictions in the legs who don't use any prosthetics.
 His classification into this class was as a result of his right leg having an amputation below the knee resulting in the need of a prosthetic leg.
 This is the classification that the Paralympics currently use, however when Thomas first competed the classifications were different and as such Thomas' classification is different for the 1988 Seoul Paralympics and the 1992 Barcelona Paralympics.

 Thomas's Paralympic debut was competing in the Men's Pentathlon A4A9 at the 1988 Seoul Paralympics where he placed second overall gaining a silver medal.
 The Seoul Summer Paralympics marked the first time in 24 years where the Paralympics took place in the same venue as the Olympics.
-It took place from the 15th to the 24th of October in 1988 and saw 3,041 Para Athletes, 2,370 men and 671 women from 60 different countries competed at these Paralympics which at the time was a record attendance.
-There were 18 different sports competed in, which saw 733 medals awarded, with 971 world records and 156 Paralympic records broken.
+It took place from 15 to 24 October 1988 and saw 3,041 Para Athletes, 2,370 men and 671 women from 60 countries competed at these Paralympics which at the time was a record attendance.
+There were 18 sports competed in, which saw 733 medals awarded, with 971 world records and 156 Paralympic records broken.
 The Opening Ceremony for the Paralympics took place at the Olympic Stadium where 75,000 people watched the ceremony.

 His second Paralympics took place at the Barcelona 1992 Paralympics, Thomas competed in the Men's Pentathlon again, as well as the 100m sprint and Men's Long Jump.
 The Barcelona Summer Paralympics was another pivotal time for the Paralympics with for the first time, the games were available daily on domestic TV coverage.
-It took place from the 3rd to the 14th of September in 1992 and saw 2,999 Para Athletes, 2,300 men and 699 women.
-There were 16 different sports competed in, which saw 489 medal events, with 279 world records and 489 Paralympic records broken.
+It took place from 3 to 14 September 1992 and saw 2,999 Para Athletes, 2,300 men and 699 women.
+There were 16 sports competed in, which saw 489 medal events, with 279 world records and 489 Paralympic records broken.
 The Opening Ceremony for the Paralympics took place at the Montjuic Olympic Stadium where 65,000 people watched the ceremony.
 These games were the last games to be organised by the International Co-ordinating Committee (ICC), after the formation of the International Paralympic Committee (IPC) in 1989.